lenorix/lenorix.github.io/software-development-barcelona.md

 ## Why Choose lenorix?

-Focused on innovation, transparency, and flexibility, lenorix stands out among custom software development companies near Barcelona.
+Focused on innovation, transparency, and flexibility, lenorix stands out as a top custom software development company for businesses in the area.
 We are committed to helping you achieve your goals through:

 - **Innovative Solutions**: Delivering high-quality software that meets your unique needs.
 - **Client-Centric Approach**: Tailoring our services to align with your business objectives.